parva3105/InMailer/README_MODULES.md

-# Mail Merge Kit - Enhanced Modules
+# InMailer - Enhanced Modules

-This enhanced version of the mail merge kit includes logging, tracking, and duplicate prevention features while maintaining the original functionality.
+This enhanced version of InMailer includes logging, tracking, and duplicate prevention features while maintaining the original functionality.

 ## New Features